filipopo/youtube-model/README.md

 You can install the requirements for the entire project with `pip install -r requirements.txt`

+To run the Jupyter environment you can do `jupyter lab`

 Then you can view the PyQT5 report

 `python izvestaj.py`